Bylaws of the Security Industry Association

 Section K. Notice of Adjournment

 A majority of the Directors present, whether or not a quorum is present, may adjourn any meeting to another time and place.
-If the meeting is adjourned for more than twenty-four (24) hours, prior to adjourning the meeting, notice of the new time and place shall be given to all Directors, including those who were not present at the originally scheduled meeting.
+If the meeting is adjourned for more than twenty-four (24) hours, prior to adjourning the meeting, a notice of the new time and place shall be given to all Directors, including those who were not present at the originally scheduled meeting.

 Section L. Resignation